el-hoshino/NotAutoLayout/README.md

 - [x] Inline documents are not finished yet.
 - [ ] Some `LayoutProperty`s are not declared yet,
 - [ ] Matrical layout is not implemented yet.

+## Expects in version 4.0

+You may notice that I've made a new framework [SteinsKit](https://github.com/el-hoshino/SteinsKit).
+In that framework, I've made the structure more refined with bootstrap scripts, Danger implements for better CI runnings, and the most important thing, Sourcery implements for meta programming!
+These features will join NotAutoLayout in version 4.0!

+But the problem is, I don't have an actual plan yet for when exactly to release 4.0.
+Hopefully I can implement them after WWDC or some time.

 ## License